 Assuming your space is available, you can click on it, which will bring it over to the 'Selected Locations' area on the right.
 You can follow the same steps if your event is to be held in multiple locations.

-Resources in the database are filed by the resource 'owner' and as of this tutorial, there are three basic owners, Facilities, Infotech, and Lapenta.
+Resources in the database are approved by the resource 'owner' and as of this tutorial, there are three owners, Facilities, Infotech, and Lapenta.
 You should feel free to put in your resource requests, choosing multiple if need be, and you will be clued in as to who will receive the request based on the resource owner.
 If you choose to reserve an 'INFOTECH: Projector,' then our IT department will be notified.
 If you chose a resource owned by Lapenta, then the request would be sent to Student Development.

 You should expect to hear back within 48 hrs. as to whether your reservation has been approved or denied.